Who gets the surcharge?

 Contact ATM Systems immediately at 888.428.6249

 If you have a free placement you will have no expenses.
-If you purchase an ATM, the ATM will require a standard phone line, an internet connection, or a wireless device for network communications, and a standard electrical outlet.
+If you purchase an ATM, the ATM will require an internet connection or a wireless device for network communications, and a standard electrical outlet.

 No. There are no additional statement fees, monthly fees, transaction fees, or hidden charges.

 What is included with each ATM purchase or placement?